McCain Family Will Support Biden’s Run For President

 The late Senator John McCain was a lifelong Republican, as is most of his family.
-His daughter, Meghan McCain, usually takes Republican positions in her capacity as cohost of The View.
+His daughter, Meghan McCain, usually takes Republican positions in her capacity as co-host of The View.

 However, a report Wednesday says that the McCains will be supporting a Democrat for president in 2020.

-According to The Washington Examiner, McCain’s family plans to back former Vice President Joseph Biden for president in 2020, both in the Democratic primaries and in the general election against President Trump.
+According to the Washington Examiner, McCain’s family plans to back former Vice President Joseph Biden for president in 2020, both in the Democratic primaries and in the general election against President Trump.

 The late senator and his family have feuded bitterly with the president in recent years, per The Inquisitr, with Trump declaring in 2015 that “I like people who weren’t captured,” the McCains asking Trump to not attend the senator’s funeral, and Trump, months after McCain’s death, continuing to complain in public about McCain’s 2017 vote against a Trump-supported health care bill.

-The report, which cited “sources close to both Biden’s presidential campaign and the McCains,” says that the family, in the person of McCain’s window Cindy McCain as well as Meghan, will at some point deliver a public endorsement of Biden.
+The Examiner report, which cited “sources close to both Biden’s presidential campaign and the McCains,” says that the family, in the person of McCain’s widow Cindy McCain as well as his daughter Meghan, will at some point deliver a public endorsement of Biden.
 Another source, described as a former advisor to the late senator’s campaigns who is close with the family, said that Cindy and Meghan “needed to calculate how they could best help the former vice president,” as there’s a chance an endorsement from them would hurt more than help Biden’s chances.

-The McCains are not planning to leave the Republican Party, per the report by The Examiner.
+The McCains are not planning to leave the Republican Party, per the report by the Examiner.

 Biden, who was vice president during the eight years of the Obama presidency, is expected to announce Thursday that he is running for president for the third time.